kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

 SET
     IsActive = CASE
         WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 30 THEN 0  -- Retirement eligibility
-        WHEN Salary IS NULL THEN 0  -- Invalid employee data ELSE IsActive
+        WHEN BaseSalary IS NULL THEN 0  -- Invalid employee data ELSE IsActive
     END,
     ModifiedDate = SYSDATETIME()